Graphic Design Rules To Follow To Exceed Expectations

 Aim for simplicity

 Don’t cram text and icons into every free space beside your photos and illustrations.
 There’s a reason that graphic design rules state that less is more.
 Instead, avoid overcrowding elements all in one area by embracing negative space.
 Spread out your elements across multiple pages, you’re giving them the space they need to be the center of attention.
-Continue to minimize as many distractions as possible.
+Use the right graphic design tools to continue to minimize as many distractions as possible.
 This way, you’ll be able to communicate your messages much faster.
 As an alternative, add textures to your background to subtly add a bit more interest.

 Select appropriate fonts